OutfitGen

 In our tests, the most consistent results came from tools using the latest diffusion models with specific fine-tuning for clothing and body understanding.
 OutfitGen and Kling AI produced the most realistic clothing textures and natural draping.
 Google's tool looked great but is limited in scope.
 Kolors excelled when given a specific garment image but was less consistent with text descriptions.

 The biggest quality differentiator was edge handling.
 Where clothing meets skin (necklines, cuffs, hemlines), lesser tools produce visible artifacts or unnatural blending.
-The top tools handle these transitions seamlessly.
+The top tools handle these transitions cleanly.

 What About "Free" Tools on Social Media?